2003 Brent East by-election

 A by-election for the United Kingdom parliamentary constituency of Brent East on 18 September 2003, following the death of Labour Party MP Paul Daisley on 18 June that year.
 It was won by the Liberal Democrat candidate Sarah Teather.

-The Liberal Democrats held on to the seat in the 2005 general election.
+The Liberal Democrats held the seat in the 2005 general election.

 Result

-Turnout was 36.23%.
+The turnout was 36.23%.
 Liberal Democrat candidate Sarah Teather won with 39.12% of the vote, which was a swing of 29% from Labour.
 This was the largest swing from Labour to a Liberal or Liberal Democrat candidate since the Bermondsey by-election in 1983.
-Commentators linked the result to anger from traditional voters over the Iraq War, as well as the private sector's involvement in public services.
+Commentators linked the result to anger from traditional voters over the Iraq War, as well as to the private sector's involvement in public services.